 1. Why do you love writing?
 When did you first have a love for writing, and how was it formed?

 Like a lot of writers, I fell I love first with reading.
 Around the fifth grade, I became obsessed with Trixie Belden, which is a series of Middle Grade detective novels, similar to Nancy Drew.
 So I started writing my own Trixie Belden stories, sort of like fan fiction, and this is what made me want to be a writer.

-3. Who are your favorite authors, and which ones have had an impact on you?
-Who has affected your writing style the most?
+2. What are your favorite books, genres, and authors?
+Which ones have impacted you and your writing style the most?